-The engine is similar to the 6.2L V-8 LT4 found in the Corvette Z06 and Camaro ZL1, but with a larger supercharger, larger throttle body, stronger crankshaft and a new fuel injection system.
+The engine is similar to the 6.2-liter LT4 V8 found in the C7 Corvette Z06 and sixth-gen Camaro ZL1, but with a larger supercharger, larger throttle body, stronger crankshaft and a new dual-fuel injection system.
 Another notable difference is the LT5’s lack of Active Fuel Management (AFM) technology.

 Prior to GM’s official announcement of the 2019 Corvette ZR1 and the LT5, we had the following information about the LT5.

 - General Motors first filed for the LT5 trademark with the United States Patent and Trademark Office on April 2013 in the goods and services category as “engines for automobiles, sport utility vehicles, trucks and vans”.

 - GM subsequently filed a second filing citing the same goods and services category in September 2016.

 |Type:||6.2L Supercharged V-8|

 |Valves Per Cylinder:|